robertbasic/robertbasic.com-hugo/content/blog/buffered-vs-unbuffered-channels-in-golang.md

 And I guess in any other case, use an unbuffered channel.

 And that's pretty much all I learned from this one Advent of Code puzzle.
 Here's my final solution [using buffered channels](https://github.com/robertbasic/aoc2017/blob/be5299abf977ceb4acd2c5a7fdcb454f147735bf/day20/day20.go#L76-L103) and here's the one [using unbuffered channels](https://github.com/robertbasic/aoc2017/blob/be5299abf977ceb4acd2c5a7fdcb454f147735bf/day20/day20.go#L105-L136).
-I even figured out other ways to make it work while writing this blog post, but those solutions all come from this understanding of how these channels work.
+I even figured out other ways to make it work while writing this blog post, but those solutions all come from understanding of how channels work.

 If you spot any errors in either my working code examples or in my reasoning, please [let me know](https://robertbasic.com/#hire-me).
 I want to know better.
 Thanks!